trexglobal/backup-formula/README.md

 ## What it does

+1. backup
-1. Install ruby and ruby-dev dependencies
+1.1.
+Install ruby and ruby-dev dependencies
-2. Install backup gem
+1.2.
+Install backup gem
+2. backup.all
-3. Add backup model
+2.1.
+Add backup model for all databases
-4. Add backup to daily tasks
+2.2.
+Add backup to daily tasks

 ## Install